zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

   waiting for people to join in the chatroom*).

-With core routing and controls set up, I needed a reliable way to monitor everything in real time and catch issues before they reached the audience.
+With core routing and controls set up, I needed a reliable way to monitor everything in real time and catch issues before they reach the audience.

 ## Audio Monitoring